CloudCannon/Academy/_posts/2017-02-07-permalinks.md

 ---
 ## Introduction

-Permalinks are a flexible way to build your site urls.
-We might want to have a particular file structure for managing our Jekyll site and then completely change the file structure for the live site.
+Permalinks are a flexible way to build site urls.
+We might want to have a particular file structure for build the site then change it for the live site.
 Permalinks allow us to do this.

 ## Front matter permalink

-We have a `/blog.html` page and let's say we want the URL for this on the live site to be `/blog/`.
-One way we could do this is create a new folder called blog, move `blog.html` in that folder and then rename it to `index.html`.
+We have a `/blog.html` page and want the URL on the live site to be `/blog/`.
+One way we could do this is create a new folder called `blog`, move `blog.html` in that folder and then rename it to `index.html`.
 The problem with this is we're creating folders just to have the URLs we want.
 Let's move `/blog/index.html` back to `/blog.html` and solve this with permalinks.
-We can add a permalink in front matter, then we just need to specify the URL we want.
+We can add a permalink in front matter, then we just need to specify the URL we want:

 {% raw %}
 ~~~html